I’m neither from Soria nor from Syria.

-If any of these cases sound familiar, you’re in the right place.
+If these cases sound familiar to you, you’re in the right place.

-You’re about to discover how I can help you, why you should trust me, and what’s my story.
+You’re about to discover how I can help you, why you should trust me, and what my story is.

 My name is Stasa Durdic.

-I can, I want, and I know how to help you.
+I can, want, and know how to help you.

-I can help you by writing web content: blog entries, guides, and checklists.
+I can help you by writing web content.

-I can help you by writing compelling texts: PPC ads, landing pages, and newsletters.
+I can help you by writing compelling content.

-I can help you by writing microcopy that enhances the user experience.
+I can help you by writing UX content.

 Why should you trust me?

 I graduated in Journalism and Communication in 2010 at the University of Belgrade.

 However, I don’t currently work as a journalist, but as a content writer and a copywriter.
 Even though, I do my best to prevent this particular journalistic bridge from being burnt.

 2. I completed different pieces of training in digital marketing.

 I went back to school, learned some new writing techniques, and built my very own BRIDGE from web journalism to digital marketing.
 My desire to continue writing helped me cross that bridge.

 Therefore, I use to say that I learned the basics of journalism in Serbia and everything I know about digital marketing in Spain.

-3. I’ve been working in content marketing and copywriting.
+3. I’ve been working as a content manager and copywriter.

 My experience doesn’t limit to web journalism.
 I’ve also worked as a content writer and copywriter, both being freelance and in a marketing agency.

-That’s how I learned that texts don’t represent just the bridge between citizens and the state.
-They are also the BRIDGE that communicates companies with their potential customers.
+That’s how I learned that text doesn’t represent just the bridge between citizens and their state.
+It’s also the BRIDGE that communicates companies with their potential customers.

 Nowadays I write that kind of bridge, word by word, brick by brick.
 I do my best to improve communication between companies and their customers.
 The idea is that working together, we overcome the challenge of transforming a customer NO into a YES.

 You saw me on these websites:

 I was TEN when I wrote my first short story.
-My mom still keeps it in our family house in Serbia.
+My mom still has it in our family house in Serbia.